toraritte/toraritte.github.io/posts/2020-06-11-resize-swap-and-run-dir.md

 tmpfs                        785M   28K  785M   1% /run/user/1000
 ...
 ```
-The sections  below do not go  how I chronologically
-figured things  out, but how  I wish I  had stumbled
-upon things.

 > On NixOS, instead of the steps below, the process would have been simply
 >